JaysonPye/Journal/2025/daily-log.md

 - Ruby exercises [x][x]
 - Some views on my seasonal app are getting insanely convoluted, I managed to work some logic into helpers/concerns recently as it was getting unreadable, but still I'm often asked to add a small thing conditionally to a form that really needs to be done "now" rather than in a few hours.
 - Yesterday's run is still wearing on me, "running" it in under a 7minute pace has been the most amazing feeling.
+- I think I may have to go for a walk and/or rethink how I'm going to do a 10k run every single day, even the soles of my feet are having troubles.

 ## 2025-10-6
 - [x] Exercise